dkole4/droengine/README.md

 ## A simple 2D Game Engine written in C++ using SDL2 library.

 Repository includes the engine and a small demo showing the current capabilities of the engine.

+## Implemented features

+### Components
+- Sprite component
+- Animator component
+  - Uses the position of current animation frame (sprite) on the spritesheet.
+- Rigidbody
+  - Detects collisions and takes into account the weight of an object.
+- Collider
+  - Represents the physical body of an object.
+Currently available only as a rectangle.

+### Prefabs
+- Entity
+  - Represents a movable entity.
+Includes sprite, animator, rigidbody and collider components.
+- Tiled Texture
+  - Represents a tiled texture.
+Includes sprite, rigidbody and collider components.
+By default rigidbody is set to static and collider component is disabled.
+- Tiled Wall
+  - Represents a tiled texture with a collider.

+### Utilities
+- Scene builder
+  - Basic scene builder that generates a game scene using a symbol map of the scene made with and prefabs representing the symbols.

+## Running the demo
-To compile the demo, use `make default`.
-To clean the repository up after compiling, use `make clean`.
+To compile the engine with the demo, go to `game` folder of the repository and run `make default`.
+To clean the repository up after compiling, run `make clean` in the same folder.